seruva19/flare/README.md

 ❓ Isn't it the same concept as [DiffusionGPT](https://github.com/DiffusionGPT/DiffusionGPT)?
 👉 Likely, but I initiated Flare's development before discovering this project.
 Honestly, the idea of [multistage processing](https://www.reddit.com/r/StableDiffusion/comments/18em2yf/comment/kcpfsbe) itself is [basic](https://www.reddit.com/r/StableDiffusion/comments/1bl3gnk/comment/kw2y51q), and numerous comparable applications are anticipated to emerge soon, particularly with [SD3 release](https://twitter.com/StabilityAI/status/1770931861851947321?t=rWVHofu37x2P7GXGvxV7Dg) and projects like [ELLA](https://github.com/TencentQQGYLab/ELLA) and [EMILIE](https://arxiv.org/abs/2309.00613) gaining traction.

+❓ Now, when [Omost](https://github.com/lllyasviel/Omost) exists, does it make sense to continue developing Flare?
+👉 Yes and no. Currently Omost too is far from the concept I have in mind when I started Flare, but who knows?
+Another option worth reviewing is to integrate Omost as backend into Flare.
+I haven't decided yet.

 ## Credits

 🔥 [Transformers](https://github.com/huggingface/transformers)